alexboia/LVD-FluentUi-Component-Scaffolding/README.md

 ## Output structure

+The following output structure is all relative to the workspace directory.

 ### The directory structure

-The following directory structure is generated:
+The following directory structure is generated within:

 | Directory | Description |
 | --- | --- |